vishnuprasad3004/FUELFLEX/README.md

     yarn install
     ```

-### Running the Development Server
+### Running the Backend Development Servers

 1.  **Ensure your `.env` file is correctly set up with valid API keys.**
 2.  **Start the Genkit development server (for AI flows):**
-    Open a terminal and run:
+    Open a terminal in the Next.js project root and run:
     ```bash
     npm run genkit:watch
     # or
     yarn genkit:watch
     ```
     This will typically start on `http://localhost:3400`.
-Check its console output for any Genkit-specific API key errors.

-3.  **Start the Next.js development server:**
+3.  **Start the Next.js development server (for API endpoints):**
-    Open another terminal and run:
+    Open another terminal in the Next.js project root and run:
     ```bash
     npm run dev
     # or
     yarn dev
     ```
-    This will typically start the Next.js app on `http://localhost:9002` (as per `package.json`).
-Check its console output for Firebase or other API key errors.
+    This will typically start the Next.js app on `http://localhost:9002`.

-Navigate to `http://localhost:9002` in your browser.
+Your Flutter application will then make HTTP requests to `http://localhost:9002/api/...` endpoints.

-## AI-Powered Pricing API
+## AI-Powered Pricing API (for Flutter Integration)

-This application includes an AI-powered pricing feature exposed via a REST API endpoint.
-You can call this endpoint from client applications like Flutter to get transport price estimates.
+The Next.js backend exposes an AI-powered pricing feature via a REST API endpoint.
+Your Flutter app will call this endpoint to get transport price estimates.

-**Endpoint:** `/api/calculate-price`
+**Endpoint:** `/api/calculate-price` (e.g., `http://localhost:9002/api/calculate-price`)

 **Method:** `POST`

-**Request Body:**
+**Request Body (JSON):**

-The request body must be a JSON object matching the following structure:

 ```json
 {